 We’ll start with an example answer for a general behavioral question about teamwork: “Tell me about a time when you worked on a team.”
 (Note: Keep reading to see how this general story can be adapted for answering questions about working with difficult team members)

-– Give a little bit of background information to help the interviewer understand the context of the project (and just how important/impressive/difficult it was).
+Give a little bit of background information to help the interviewer understand the context of the project (and how difficult, impressive, or important it was.)

 Example Situation/Task Bullets

 - At Bank XYZ, we were preparing to roll out the new release of our online corporate banking platform.